czarandy/czarandy.github.io/_stories/2004-specters-spark.md

 <div class="center">* * *</div>

 Darkness.
 His unconscious state precluded him from seeing much else.
 Although, as James discovered, there are many forms that darkness is liable to take.
-It is hardly a constant quantity---rather it shifts, ebbs, flows, and worms its way through everything.
+It is hardly a constant quantity—rather it shifts, ebbs, flows, and worms its way through everything.
 When there is light then these movements are not readily apparent, but when darkness is the only thing present, then one sees each one of these shifts, sees every little detail in the darkness.
 The darkness becomes a sea, and James was now swimming in it, its tiny undulations massaging and caressing him.

 Out of this immeasurable dark, a point of light emerged.
 At first James thought it was a star, a star appearing in the night sky, to lead him back home (although he wasn't exactly sure where home was or whether he wanted to be there).
 He then realized that it was the most beautiful point that he had every seen.
 It shined like the sun, like a million lamps all lit at once, a million sunflowers illuminated, all glowing, all their light and all their beauty combined to form one beautiful spot, one exquisite specimen, one pinprick of perfection.
 Its light started to spread, slowly at first, then faster, pounding against the darkness, thrusting, and then it broke through and it spread, it spread its life and its beauty and its fantastic splendor, and the darkness was gone.
 It was gone, and James woke up, and as he did so he came upon an incredible realization.

 James was in love.
-Not with anyone in particular, but with the light, the amazing, orgasmic light, wonderfully, no---spectacularly brilliant.
+Not with anyone in particular, but with the light, the amazing, orgasmic light, wonderfully, no—spectacularly brilliant.
 He had never been in love before, and the feeling was delightful, he was wrapped up in it completely and utterly, and all he wanted to do was remain.
 Yet something was tearing him from it, pulling him away from the light, from all that he ever wanted.
 What was it?
 He must stop it!
 Never had he been so determined; he had lost all his convictions, but they had now returned.
 He was now focused entirely on his love, and yet he was getting farther, and he could do nothing to stop it.

 Someone was shaking him.